-The Members of the High Springs Police Department would like to remind residents and visitors that school begins on Monday, August 24, 2015.
-Once again, our children will be walking, traveling on bicycles, and riding school buses to and from the High Springs Community School located at 1015 N. Main Street.
+The Members of the High Springs Police Department would like to remind residents and visitors that school begins in the middle to end of August, each year.
+Once again, our children will be walking, traveling on bicycles, and riding school buses to and from the High Springs Community School located at 19559 High Springs Main Street.
 GO HAWKS!!

 Motorists are reminded to be extra vigilant in and around school zones and bus stops.
 Children have been known to “dart” off the sidewalk and into the street without warning.
 High Springs Police Officers will be conducting proactive patrols of school zones to insure the safety of our students and motorists.